 Cultural observations within the path of totality

-I have now arrived in Cairns, the largest city within the path of totality for the November 14 total eclipse.
+I have now returned to Cairns, the largest city within the path of totality for the November 14 total eclipse.
 I like learning a little about the local culture when I travel to see an eclipse.
 I am a North Queenslander myself, so there is a lot that I already am aware of.
-However, living away for more than 20 years has given me a unique opportunity to make some cultural observations from an outsider perspective.
+However, living away for more than 20 years has given me a unique opportunity to reconnect with an outsider’s perspective.

-I feel really proud to be a North Queenslander, and I am glad I have this opportunity to be able to reconnect with the local way of life in the region that is my home.
+I feel really proud to be a North Queenslander.
+I am glad I have this opportunity to reconnect with the local way of life in the region that is my home.